chef/anka-buildkite-plugin/README.md

 Example: `true`

+### `anka-debug` (optional)

+Set this to `true` to enable anka --debug output when running anka commands.

+Example: `true`

 ### `cleanup` (optional)

 Set this to `false` to leave the cloned images in a failed or complete build for investigation.
 - You will need to run your buildkite agent with `cancel-grace-period=60`, as the [default 10 seconds is not enough time](https://forum.buildkite.community/t/problems-with-anka-plugin-and-pre-exit/365/7).

 Example: `false`

+### `bash-interactive` (optional)

+This allows you to execute commands through anka run with an interactive shell (`anka run` does not support tty/interactive shell by default).

+Example: `true`

+### `pre-commands` (optional) (DANGEROUS)

+Commands to run on the HOST machine BEFORE any guest/anka run commands.
+Useful if you need to download buildkite artifacts into the current working directory from a previous step.
+This can destroy your host.
+Be very careful what you do with it.

+Example: `buildkite-agent artifact download "build.tar.gz" . --step ":aws: Amazon Linux 1 Build"`

+### `post-commands` (optional) (DANGEROUS)

+Commands to run on the HOST machine AFTER any guest/anka run commands.
+Useful if you need to upload artifacts created in the build/test process.
+This can destroy your host.
+Be very careful what you do with it.

+Example: `buildkite-agent artifact upload "build.tar.gz"`

+## Anka Modify ---

+### `modify-cpu` (optional)

+Will stop the VM, set CPU cores, and then execute commands you've specified.

+Example: `6`

+### `modify-ram` (optional)

+Will stop the VM, set memory size, and then execute commands you've specified.

+- Input is interpreted as G; if you input 32, it will use 32G in the anka modify command.

+Example: `32`

 ## License